-We're running a series of webinars for individual attendance in March and April 2021.
+We're running a series of webinars for individual attendance from August to December.
 See below for dates, prices, and booking links.

 Please note: All these topics and more are available for delivery to groups of six or more staff.
 See our group training webpage for details.